-Below we’ve rounded up 19 sales memes for you, whether you’re an individual sales rep or a sales leader.
+Below we’ve rounded up 19 sales memes for different sales personalities, whether you’re an individual sales rep or a sales leader.
 Use each sales meme to get a good laugh and an equally good sales tip: each one is paired with an actionable takeaway.

 8 Funny Sales Memes from LinkedIn